 How this works is for one meal, let’s say breakfast, you give your Husky their regular commercial food, and the next, let’s say dinner, you give them the raw food.
 Gradually, you will decrease the amount of dry or wet food and increase the amount of raw food until your dog’s diet fully consists of raw food.

 Depending on how your Husky reacts to the change, you may need to cut back on the amount of raw food given.
 You can monitor this by checking their stools; if they are loose early in the process — slow it down a bit.

 Senior Huskies that have been fed commercial foods for a long time can benefit from probiotics and digestive enzymes being added to their new raw food to help ease the change.

 An important note: Do not mix processed foods with raw foods within one meal.
 Huskies process and digest these two kinds of foods differently.

-Resources We Recommend for Beginners
+Resources I Recommend for Beginners

 What About Feeding a Husky Bones?